- How Do Healthcare Sharing Plans Compare?

 They may not cover all preventative/wellness visits, although annual physicals are now eligible.
 If you go to someone “in-network” (PHCS) you pay $35 right away but are still billed the rest later, but you may be able to negotiate a lower fee with the organization’s help.
 There is some access to telehealth and telemental health as well as dental, vision, and hearing services.

-Medi-Shares costs are based on state, zip code, and DOB of the head of household so the monthly fees will vary.
 However, for the purpose of comparison, the levels for our family of 6 (should be similar for a 4-person family) would be as follows:

-- pay out-of-pocket $1250 max per year (called the “Annual Household Portion”), $685monthly payment
+- pay out-of-pocket $1250 max per year (called the “Annual Household Portion”), $685 monthly payment

 - OOP $3,000 max per year, $646 monthly